RazviOverflow/razvioverflow.github.io/_microcorruption/reykjavik.md

 4516:  3b41           pop	r11
 4518:  3041           ret
 ```
 There is an inconditional jump to `0x450c` where we have a `r14` checking.
 Remember `r14` is set in `main` at instruction `0x443e`.
-The loop from `0x44dc` to `0x450e` gets executed `0xf8` (248) times because it hets decremented by one at `0x450a`.
-Also notice that `r15` is being used as an offset at `0x4502`.
-Since `r15` was set in `main` at instruction address `0x4442`.
+The loop from `0x44dc` to `0x450e` gets executed `0xf8` (248) times because it is being decremented by one at `0x450a`.
+Also notice that `r15` is being used as an offset at instruction `0x4502`. `r15` was set in `main` at instruction address `0x4442`.
 This appears to be XORING the previously obfuscated 256 bytes with the data wrote at `0x2400`.

 As you can see, there is some intense work going on.
-But <red>on thing remains clear</red>, at address `0x444a` code placed into address `0x2400` must be already translated into MSP430's assembly language (opcodes) so the processor can execute it.
+But <red>one thing remains clear</red>, at address `0x444a` code placed into address `0x2400` must be already translated into MSP430's assembly language (opcodes) so the processor can execute it.
 Let us debug!

-Let's place a breakpoint at address `0x444a`, righ where `call #0x2400` is made.
+Let's place a breakpoint at address `0x444a`, right where `call #0x2400` is made.
 We execute it and insert a bunch of easy recognizable chars.

 <p align="center">
 <img src="/images/microcorruption-reykjavik5.png">
 <img src="/images/microcorruption-reykjavik6.png">
 </p>

-When the <yellow>Program Counter</yellow> reaches our breakpoint, we can see in the <orange>Live Memory Dump</orange> windows the bytes into memory.
+When the <yellow>Program Counter</yellow> reaches our breakpoint, we can see in the <orange>Live Memory Dump</orange> window the bytes into memory.

 <p align="center">
 <img src="/images/microcorruption-reykjavik7.png">
 </p>

 Now, how could we understand what that code is actually doing?
 We can either learn all MSP430's ISA and read opcode by opcode or we can use a disassembler.
-And the latter is what we're exactly going to do.
+The latter is exactly what we're going to do.

 Microcorruption alreade provides us with a assembler/disassembler [here](https://microcorruption.com/assembler).
-You can use that one or whatever disassemlber you like.
-There are also online tools like [this one](https://onlinedisassembler.com/static/home/index.html).
+You can use this one or whatever disassemlber you like.
+There are also online tools like [online disassembler](https://onlinedisassembler.com/static/home/index.html).

 <p align="center">
 <img src="/images/microcorruption-reykjavik8.png">
 </p>

-We can paste our instructions and click *disassemble*.
-Notice we are disassembling because we ant to translate the opcodes into human readable assembly language.
+We must paste our bytes and click *disassemble*.
+Notice we are disassembling because we want to translate the opcodes into human readable assembly language.

 <p align="center">
 <img src="/images/microcorruption-reykjavik9.png">